YaoXinZhi/BLAH8-LLM-for-Rice-GARE/paper.md

 In conclusion, traditional NLP methods and tools will undoubtedly face challenges in the era of LLMs.
 However, this disruption is promising, as works like this project, which utilize prompt engineering to explore the potential of LLMs in the BioNLP domain, are expected to yield more hopeful outcomes.

-## Subsection level 2

-Please keep sections to a maximum of three levels, even better if only two levels.

-### Subsection level 3

-Please keep sections to a maximum of three levels.

 ## Tables, figures and so on